HariSekhon/Nagios-Plugins/README.md

 You may also need to install Socket6 from CPAN.

-This fix is now fully automated in the Make build by patching the ```NetAddr/IP/InetBase.pm``` file and always including Socket6 in dependencies.
+This fix is now fully automated in the Make build by patching the ```NetAddr/IP/InetBase.pm``` file and always including Socket6 in dependencies (UPDATE: this fix is broken on recent versions of Mac due to the additiona of System Integrity Protection which doesn't allow editing the system files even with sudo to root - a workaround would be to install the libraries to a local PERLBREW and fix there).

 Alternatively you can try the Python version ```check_kakfa.py``` which works in similar fashion.